davidb3rgqvist/project5_be/README.md

 Testing was conducted manually to ensure that all features function as expected.
 This included:

-- **Functional Testing**: Verified that users can create, edit, follow, and delete workout programs without issues.
+- **Functional Testing**: Verified that users can login, register, logout.
 - **Responsiveness Testing**: Ensured that HealthHub displays correctly on various devices, from desktops to mobile phones.
-- **User Interaction Testing**: Tested features such as liking, commenting, and following workout programs to ensure smooth user interactions.

 ### Known Issues

-- **Django Validation**: Some validation issues specific to Django may appear in HTML validation tools but do not impact the functionality.
+- **Deployment Challenges**: We encountered some issues during the deployment process, which required troubleshooting and adjustments to ensure the project successfully deploys.
+- **Creating Workout Programs**: There were difficulties in creating new workout programs from the React frontend, leading to occasional errors that required additional handling.
+- **Loading Workout Programs**: Loading workout programs sometimes faced delays or errors, particularly when fetching data from the backend.
+These issues are being investigated.

 ## Development